 Seamless steel pipes are manufactured in such a way to be highly suitable for high-pressure and corrosive environments.
 And welded steel pipes are generally suited for environments that are less corrosive in nature, having low pressure.

-Whatever be the differences between the two, the best quality products can only be provided by Nirmal Group.
-From producing the best aluminum conductors, wires, and construction steel items, Nirmal Group is deemed to be the best steel pipes manufacturer in town.
+Whatever be the differences between the two, the best quality products can only be provided by Group Nirmal.
+From producing the best aluminum conductors, wires, and construction steel items, Group Nirmal is deemed to be the best steel pipes manufacturer in town.